 Editor's note: If Priority type needs to be communicated from application clients is FFS.

-2) Upon receiving the request from the Application Client-2 in UE-2, the MSGin5G Client-1 constructs the related IEs specified in table 8.3.2-1 and sends Point-to-Point Message, Point-to-Application Message or Group Message based on these Ies.
+2) Upon receiving the request from the Application Client-2 in UE-2, the MSGin5G Client-1 constructs the related IEs specified in table 8.3.2-1 and sends an MSGin5G message based on these IEs.